 Consider a grades-and-transcripts application that allows only registrars to create transcripts, while the rest of the application is available to both teachers and registrars.
 When a user attempts to create a transcript, the application uses Authorization Services to decide if that user may perform the operation.

 Figure 1-4 shows a flow chart of a simple, self-restricting application.
 The application creates an authorization reference.
 The authorization reference refers to the authorization session with the Security Server.
 Immediately before performing any privileged operation, such as creating a transcript, the application requests authorization on behalf of the user.
-If required, the Security Server requests authentication of the user.
+If required, the Security Server requests authentication of, or consent from, the user.
 If authorization succeeds, the privileged operation is performed.
 The application releases the authorization reference when it is no longer needed.

 A factored application is an application that delegates specific tasks to smaller, separate tools.
 These tools are sometimes referred to as helper tools.
 In a simple, self-restricted application, the privileged code is in the application itself, whereas in a factored application, the privileged code is in the helper tool.